uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

 meteor npm run lint
 ```

-Here is sample output indicating that no ESLint errors were detected:
+Here is a sample output indicating that no ESLint errors were detected:

 ```
 $ meteor npm run lint